x1yl/cors-proxy/README.md

 ## :dart: About

-A simple yet powerful CORS (Cross-Origin Resource Sharing) proxy implemented as a Cloudflare Worker.
-This service allows web applications to make requests to resources from different origins that would otherwise be blocked by browser security policies.
-It functions by proxying requests through a Cloudflare Worker, adding the necessary CORS headers to enable cross-origin access.
+A powerful CORS (Cross-Origin Resource Sharing) proxy implemented as a Cloudflare Worker.
+This service solves browser CORS restrictions by proxying requests through a Cloudflare Worker and adding necessary headers to enable cross-origin access.
+It supports both standard HTTP requests and WebSocket connections, making it versatile for all types of web applications.

 ## :globe_with_meridians: Demo